naim94a/lumen/README.md

 ## Features
 - Stores function signatures so you (and your team) can quickly identify functions that you found in the past using IDA's built-in Lumina features.
 - Backed by PostgreSQL
+- Experimental HTTP API that allows querying the database for comments by file or function hash.

 ## Getting Started
 ### Running the server